-As part of the design process, Evans evaluates the room layout, operator interaction, traffic patterns, and sightlines to optimize workflow.
-The importance of control room ergonomics is imperative in optimal operator health.
+As part of the design process, Evans evaluates the room layout, operator interaction, traffic patterns, and sightlines to optimize workflow and prevent workplace injuries.
+Control room ergonomics is imperative for optimal operator health.
 All our components reduce the most common ergonomic risk factors within the control room environment, such as repetitive tasks, awkward postures, and static forces.

 Evans solutions are designed to meet all furniture industry standards, including Business and Institutional Furniture Manufacturer's Association (BIFMA) standards.